eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

 in practice, the compiler is permitted to optimize the types `Integer`, `Integer`, and `Float` down to the virtual machine's native numeric types.

 The value of all this — apart from eliminating special cases in the language definition and type checker — is that a library can define its own specialized numeric types, without losing any of the nice language-level syntax support for numeric arithmetic and numeric widening conversions.

+### implementation note <!-- m3 -->

+Numeric widing for custom numeric types is not supported in Ceylon M3, and so implementing `Castable` has no effect.

 ## There's more...